 The National Pharmacy Association, PSNC, Royal Pharmaceutical Society and the Community Pharmacy Patient Safety Group have jointly issued guidance for pharmacy teams on handling medicines returned for disposal during the pandemic:

 Individual staff risk assessments

-NHS England and NHS Improvement (NHSE&I) are requesting that all NHS providers, including community pharmacy contractors, complete individual risk assessments for at least staff in at-risk groups (including Black, Asian and Minority Ethnic (BAME) staff) by 24th July 2020.
+NHSE&I requested all NHS providers, including pharmacy contractors, to complete individual risk assessments for at least staff in at-risk groups (including Black, Asian and Minority Ethnic (BAME) staff) by 24th July 2020.

-A letter from NHSE&I outlines the responsibilities of employers as well as the support available to help them.
-It refers to the following resources which may assist contractors:
+A letter from NHSE&I outlines the responsibilities of employers as well as the support available to help them, including an annex highlighting examples of good practice.

 PSNC is concerned about the higher COVID-19 risks identified for BAME individuals, particularly those who work in the healthcare sector, and we support the need for these risk assessments, particularly for those people who are in more vulnerable groups.